nrrjannah/Assignment1/README.md

  - summarised version of what is in the game
  - link to purchase or download the game
- - link to the latest blog there is for that game Gamers who stumble upon this website can also sign up for the latest updates.
+ - link to the latest blog there is for that game

+Gamers who stumble upon this website can also sign up for the latest updates.
 They have the choice to subscribe for the updates of whichever game they would like.
 These updates are sent to their e-mail.

 CREDITS AND REFERENCES:<br>
 - ALL information from: https://www.callofduty.com/
 - responsive Youtube video formatting: https://youtu.be/jSVy-6kQDxY
-- ALL images are from Google Search and Call Of Duty Official website.
+- ALL images are from Google Search and the Official Call Of Duty website.